 \section{Introduction}

-\looseness-1Unification frameworks in machine learning do not only provide valuable material towards the deeper understanding of various methodologies, but also form a flexible basis upon which further extensions can be easily built.
+\looseness-1Unification frameworks in machine learning provide valuable material towards the deeper understanding of various methodologies, while also they form a flexible basis upon which further extensions can be easily built.
 One of the first attempts to unify methodologies was made in \cite{RoweisZoubin}.
-In this seminal work, models such as Factor analysis (FA), Principal Component Analysis (PCA), mixtures of Gaussian clusters (MGC), vector quantization (VQ), Linear Dynamic Systems (LDS), Hidden Markov Models (HMM) and Independent Component Analysis (ICA) were unified as variations of unsupervised learning under a single basic generative model.
-A more recent work \cite{AkikoICML2012}, unifies algorithms such as support vector machine (SVM), minmax probability machine (MPM) and Fischer disriminant analysis (FDA) under a robust classification (uncertainty minimization) scheme.
+In this seminal work, models such as Factor Analysis (FA), Principal Component Analysis (PCA), mixtures of Gaussian clusters, Linear Dynamic Systems, Hidden Markov Models and Independent Component Analysis were unified as variations of unsupervised learning under a single basic generative model.